aletzo/yoink-my-logs/README.md

 # yoink-my-logs

 A better `console.log` for debugging.
 Zero dependencies.
-Drop `yoink()` calls anywhere in your code — Node.js or browser — and watch them stream live to a clean web UI with filtering, search, and proper JSON formatting.
+Drop `yoink()` calls anywhere in your code, Node.js or browser, and watch them stream live to a clean web UI with filtering, search, and proper JSON formatting.

 <img src="assets/yoink-screen-shot-main.jpg" width="700" alt="Main UI">